Custom Turkey Taxidermy · Wisconsin

 Full strut, half strut, gobbling, flying, dead mount, specialty poses.
 Built on anatomy, finished in the studio, delivered to last generations.

-Fifty Years · Six Pose Styles · Freeze-Dried Heads · 12–14 Month Turnaround · Two Wisconsin Locations
+Fifty Years · Six Pose Styles · Freeze-Dried Heads · See Pricing for Timelines · Two Wisconsin Locations

 Latest Turkey Mounts